Bid & Buy for BIMA FAQs

 This year’s auction and collectors marketplace event is taking place entirely online.
 You can access the event through our website at the start of the event or the link provided in emails sent to you announcing the opening, if you’re on our email list.

 How much does it cost to participate in Bid & Buy for BIMA?

 Bid & Buy for BIMA is completely free to participate.
 No pre-registration is required.

 How can I start bidding?

-All bidders must wait until the auction begins on October 1 at 10am – for members.
+All bidders must wait until the auction begins on September 19 at 10am—for members.
 To become a member click here.
-The general public will be invited to join on October 5 at 10 am.
-If you want to join our email list and RSVP, click here.
+The general public will be invited to join on September 22 at 10 am.

 How do I get started bidding & buying?